tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ```

 > aside positive
-> The delay parameter has a **default value** of `0`, meaning that if you call the function without specifying the parameter an error is NOT thrown but it is called with a delay of `0`
+> The delay parameter has a **default value** of `0`, meaning that if you call the function without specifying the parameter an error is NOT thrown, but it is called with a delay of `0`